tiepdotme/bodhinyana-group.github.io/_posts/2015-05-27-on-pilgrimage-to-bodh-gaya.markdown

 leader: Martin
 meeting_blurb:
 reading_webpage:
+reading_snippet: Wherever you sit, wherever you stand, walk or lie down, you have to watch the grasping mind and let it go.
+Then you are practising like the Buddha.
+You must follow this path of practice everywhere, all the time.
+There is no special place to practise, no special time to practise.
 ---
 >In search of what is skilful, seeking that state of perfect peace, while walking on a tour through Magadha I arrived at Urvela.
 There I found some beautiful countryside, a lovely forest grove, a clear flowing river with a delightful ford and a village nearby for support.
 So I sat down there thinking, ‘this is the right place for exertion.’
 The Buddha, Majhima Nikhaya, 26.